stclaircounty/builder/README.md

-# builder
+# Site Builder

-The builder image for all of the community sites.
+This is the site builder for the St Clair Community sites and pages.